PhilT95/athenlyx/docs/blue/tools-network/zeek.md

 ## Zeek Package Manager
-The Zeek Package Manager provides an easy way to intall third-party scripts and plugins to extend the functionality of Zeek.
+The Zeek Package Manager provides an easy way to install third-party scripts and plugins to extend the functionality of Zeek.
 The package manager is bundled with zeek and available with the `zkg` command.

 |Command|Description|
 |:------|:----------|